Life Goes On (Gerry Rafferty album)

-Life Goes On is the tenth and final studio album from Scottish soft rock musician Gerry Rafferty.
+Life Goes On is the tenth studio album from Scottish soft rock musician Gerry Rafferty.
 Released on 30 November 2009 by Hypertension Music, it was the singer's final recording published before his 2011 death.

 Reception

 Writing for Is this music?, Gary Marshall gave the album a three out of five, praising the singer's voice and some select tracks but noting that the album is over-produced and clearly made up of leftovers from previous albums.

 Track listing

 All songs written by Gerry Rafferty, except where noted.